040 Processing Data with Pandas#

 Treatment of missing data is a big topic and something we will return to later in the module.

-6 Collating data#
+6. Collating data#

 Very often, as Data Scientists, we need to combine data from different sources.
 For example, we might have two separate datasets that are linked by a shared field, such as the customer ID, date, or location.
-These will typically start lief as separate files.
+These will typically start life as separate files.
 These can be read into two separate DataFrames but in order to understand the data we will generally need to combine these DataFrames into a new common DataFrame, in some way.

 In the simple example below, we will consider two different sets of atmospheric gas readings, carbon dioxide and methane that have been measured at the same location over time but are stored separately in the files co2.csv and ch4.csv.
 (The file names are based on the chemical formulae for carbon dioxide and methane, CO2 and CH4, respectively).